-The Twelve Strategic Number Settings You Must Change Immediately
+The Seventeen Strategic Number Settings You Must Change Immediately

 I hope you enjoy clickbaity titles.
 Each strategic number has a default setting that the developers decided was the best setting in most cases.
 However, some of these default settings actually make no sense and cause frustration for many new scripters.
 Here is a list of strategic numbers you should change in your AI if you haven't already.